In this study, we show

 Last but not least, we measured the size of the serialized buffer for each content-blocker:

-mostly stored in a compact form (using typed arrays); this means that
+mostly stored in a compact form (using typed arrays).

-serialization only consists in adding a small amount of metadata
+* This means that serialization only adds a small amount of metadata

 essentially instantaneous since it's enough to create some typed array